osbuild/osbuild.github.io/docs/user-guide/01-blueprint-reference.md

 is `org.ssgproject.content`, so the prefix may be omitted for rules under this namespace, i.e. `org.ssgproject.content_grub2_password` and `grub2_password` are functionally equivalent.

-Note: the generated tailoring file is saved to the image as `/usr/share/xml/osbuild-oscap-tailoring/tailoring.xml`
+Note: the generated tailoring file is saved to the image as `/usr/share/xml/osbuild-oscap-tailoring/tailoring.xml` or, for newer releases, in the `/oscap_data` directory, this is the location used for other OpenSCAP related artifacts.

 <Tabs values={tabValuesOnPremiseOnly} >
 <TabItem value="on-premises" >